Our holiday traditions

 Zsófia | Hungary

-On Christmas Eve (24 December) we always eat traditional fish soup.
-When in Hungary, add some paprika powder, which gives the soup a striking red colour.
+On Christmas Eve (24 December), we always eat traditional fish soup.
+When in Hungary, add some paprika powder, which gives the soup a striking red color.
 It's very thick and filling, delicious with fresh white bread.

 We always decorate the Christmas tree on that same day.
 A mandatory part of the decoration is "szaloncukor", a candy wrapped in shiny tin foil, which is hung on the tree among other ornaments.
 You can get it in many different flavors nowadays, but it always includes a chocolate coating.
-When you eat one, you don't actually remove it from the tree but leave it hanging and close the wrapper nicely as though there was still something in it.
-This way no-one will know how many treats you had!
+When you eat one, you don't actually remove it from the tree but leave it hanging and close the wrapper nicely as though there is still something in it.
+This way, no one will know how many treats you had!